Ambition to meet reality as China gathers world for Silk Road summit

 China has taken umbrage at suggestions that the new Silk Road is about it trying to dominate the world and mould it to Beijing's liking, saying it is good for all and anyone can join.

-"Western sceptics have failed to see the fact that the Chinese don't harbour a zero-sum mentality, but encourage win-win thinking," Xinhua news agency said in an English-language commentary.
+"Western skeptics have failed to see the fact that the Chinese don't harbor a zero-sum mentality, but encourage win-win thinking," Xinhua news agency said in an English-language commentary.

 "As Confucius once said: 'He who wants success should enable others to succeed'."